Revision 1

-Developing Preference
+Developing Preferences

 This week, I got to take a look at articles by Gita Jackson and Reece Rogers.
 Jackson wrote about Baldur’s Gate 3, and Rogers wrote about the Moltbook AI social media platform.
 Both of them did things that I took note of, although not all those notes were things that I want to do myself.